singhhemant1977/EATON_IT/design.md

   e.
 Scaling Horizontally (as IOT device getting popular / not popular)
   f.
 Schema Less future proofing (capture more/less data as business changes)
 ## Design

+IoT Sensors
+Azure IoT Hub - Ingest / Transform Telemetry
+Azure Stream Analytics -> Structured Streaming
+Azure Cosmos DB -> Hot Store, Cold Store via Synapse Link or RDBMS for more analytics Azure Synapse Analytics via Synapse Link -> For cold storage or live dashboard Microsoft Power BI for dashboard
+Web Application/Mobile Application (Angular/React) for analytical dashboard, field engineers / help desk

+Task 1
+Capture data to hot store.
+Send a real time feedback back to the device for monitoring like if there is a some sensor turn on the camera.
+We need this data to present to the field engineer or to higher management.
+One or more dashboards.
+Aggregating high level data so that they can get a good picture of overall health and drill down to the lower part so that they can identify problem areas.

+Things to consider for designing
+Hot Store should be horizontally scalable.
+So as demand increases you can add more and more and vice versa.
+Hot Store supports some change driven event system so that you can see some data points and react to it.
+Hot Store should be schema agnostic, so that future generations of device can start capturing more and more telemetry data.
+Built analytics on top of the hot store so that you can run live checks for the system.

+IOT Hub - Acts as a gateway collecting the data from the device -> Azure Synapse Studio -> Query all the files you need, see the transactions happening real time.